Using Our Art, Text, or Other Intellectual Property in Your Projects

 Can I copy several pages of text out of an MCG book to paste into the adventure I’ve written for my game tonight?

-Absolutely, so long as you don’t distribute it.
+Absolutely, so long as it’s just for your use and you don’t distribute it.
 The same is true for a map or illustration or whatever.
+But if you want to share it on a website or otherwise distribute it, the answer is no.

 That adventure I just mentioned, with the several pages of copied text, was a big hit with my gaming group, and now I want to post it to my web site.
 Is that OK?